 I’m sharing my recent Google Hangout, where I will answer your questions.
 This question came from customer support and it’s from Laura A.

 “Hi Rick!
 I just wanted to ask if you have any suggestions on how to fix a shoulder height imbalance.
 My left shoulder is significantly higher than my right and I am not exactly sure what I should do to fix that.
 I look forward to hearing back from you”.

 What To Do About An Elevated Shoulder

-First, we all tend to have differences in our shoulders.
-Usually our dominant side that we use all the time sits slightly lower than the other side.
+First, we all tend to have differences on our shoulders.
+Usually, our dominant side that we use all the time sits slightly lower than the other side.
 This is because we use that shoulder a lot more, so it’s a lot loser and hangs down more.
 Second, there could also be a difference if you had a previous injury in one of your shoulders that might affect the height that you have in your shoulder.

 Rick Kaselj, MS

 If you want to eliminate your annoying shoulder pain, click here to check out the Shoulder Pain Solved program.